 Spider-Man: Homecoming Synopsis

-As thrilling as the cameo in Civil War was, I worried about Spider-Man: Homecoming.
+As thrilling as Peter’s cameo in Civil War was, I worried about Spider-Man: Homecoming.

 Tom Holland’s perky portrayal held a lot of promise, but this is still the third Spider-Man reboot in fifteen years.
 While that time frame might sound to be a long time, doesn’t it just feels like yesterday when Sally Field so worriedly asked Andrew Garfield, Peter, what’s going on?

 And then there’s the whole Uncle Ben and power is responsibility and oh-so-sweet MJ next door origin story.
-Despite promises not to, would the reboot be putting us through all that again in some other way?
+Despite promises not to, would the reboot be putting us through all that again albeit in some other interpretation?

 Check out my other snappy movie reviews!